css186/invoice-agent/README.md

 ## The Implementation of Fuzzy Matching
 Please refer the the code inside utils directory named `fuzzy_matcher.py`.
-Here are some explanations of the implementation details:
+This function is responsible for comparing `item_name` on the invoice from list of products from Redis.
+It aims to find the best matching product for each item even when names are not identical.

-1. Use `jieba.cut` to tokensize input `item_name` for later fuzzy matching. `jieb`is a library for Chinese text segmentation for improved tokenization.
+1. Whitespace was removed and input `item_name` were tokensized by `jieba.cut` for later fuzzy matching. `jieb`is a library for Chinese text segmentation for improved tokenization.

 2. Handle Alias: Splits the product name by `/`.
 This allows single product entry to have multiple names or aliases.
 Matching is based on alias.